Islandora/controlled_access_terms/README.md

 bundle's form display page) can restrict the field to only accept single-dates.

 Note: widget settings will not apply to data imported through other means (e.g. the Migrate API or REST-based updates).
+To apply some basic EDTF validation when using Migrate API, set `validate: true` in the migration's `destination`.
+This is a coarser validation than the widgets provided but will rule out some malformed date strings.

 The formatter settings allow administrators to control how the date is displayed.
 The default setting is YYYY-MM-DD (e.g. 1900-01-31) but settings